microsoft/fast/sites/website/src/docs/introduction.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![npm version](https://badge.fury.io/js/%40microsoft%2Ffast-components.svg)](https://badge.fury.io/js/%40microsoft%2Ffast-components)

 `fast-components` is a library of Web Components that *composes* the exports of `fast-foundation` with stylesheets aligning to the FAST design language.
 This composition step registers a custom element.
-See the [quick start](./fast-foundation/getting-started) to get stared using the components.
+See the [quick start](./fast-foundation/getting-started) to get started using the components.

 ### fast-components-msft